charent/ChatLM-mini-Chinese/README.en.md

 - Use the `Huggingface` NLP framework, including `transformers`, `accelerate`, `trl`, `peft`, etc.
 - Self-implemented `trainer`, supporting pre-training and SFT fine-tuning on a single machine with a single card or with multiple cards on a single machine.
 It supports stopping at any position during training and continuing training at any position.
 - Pre-training: Integrated into end-to-end `Text-to-Text` pre-training, non-`mask` mask prediction pre-training.
-     - Open source all data cleaning, dataset construction, dataset loading optimization and other processes;
+     - Open source all data cleaning (such as standardization, document deduplication based on mini_hash, etc.), data set construction, data set loading optimization and other processes;
      - tokenizer multi-process word frequency statistics, supports tokenizer training of `sentencepiece` and `huggingface tokenizers`;
      - Pre-training supports checkpoint at any step, and training can be continued from the breakpoint;
      - Streaming loading of large datasets (GB level), supporting buffer data shuffling, does not use memory or hard disk as cache, effectively reducing memory and disk usage. configuring `batch_size=1, max_len=320`, supporting pre-training on a machine with at least 16GB RAM + 4GB GPU memory;